zhangy10/px4-firmware/boards/modalai/rb5-flight/WORK_ITEMS.md

 * Why is it not running reliably every ~10ms???
    * pthread_kill doesn’t work on SLPI
    * Changed loop rate in hrt_thread to 1ms for QURT
-* Activate temperature compensation in hmc5883 / ist8310 driver?
+* Activate temperature compensation in ist8310 driver?

 ### IMU
 * Add configuration for the IMU rotation
-* Buffer incoming samples before publishing and add mutex
 * Move to 1KHz sampling
-* Debug why the accel lookup is failing (Not important if we move to PX4 driver)
-* Once there is SPI support in flight controller sensor, move to PX4 driver.

-### Barometer
-* Move from Invensense driver to PX4 driver

 ### UART (SLPI)
 * Add queue in SLPI for incoming messages so none are lost?